 Nearly a quarter of young people across the world now enroll in further or higher education courses and two thirds of them study in the nine countries with large systems -Brazil, China, India, Indonesia, Nigeria, Pakistan, Russia, UK and the USA – which were studied in this report

 The study of the big nine found expansion had typically come through private sector investment, raising tuition fees paid by ”consumer” students, and the involvement of more vocationally-oriented institutions.

 However, bigger is not always better unless standards can be maintained and opportunities are extended beyond the urban and social elites to reach students from the most disadvantaged regions and backgrounds, says the report.

 The management and future of these systems is critical for the growth of global talent and the challenges can be best tackled by international knowledge sharing and the exchange of ideas and experiences, it says.

 But how relevant are policy approaches in one country relevant to another?
-The report will be discussed on Monday 01 June at Going Global 2015 in the session: Big, bold and brave: the world’s largest HE systems.
+The report will be discussed on Monday 01 June at Going Global 2015.

 The study finds most of the nine countries struggling to keep a balance between steering the system in the right direction while at the same time providing autonomy for institutions or regions.
 The growth has usually been accompanied by a decline in government funding.